Provides an understanding of development and attachment in the context of the perinatal period.

 - Be able to reflect on the infant's inner emotional state

-- Have an understanding of how to assess the relationship between infant and their primary caregiver
+- Have an understanding of how to assess the relationship between an infant and their primary caregiver

 - Be aware of care and protection issues in relation to infant mental health